h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-using-substance-painter-in-production.md

  8. Test Under Same Light Scenarios In Maya

     It seems obvious but can go a long way in terms of keeping the consistency and reliability of the overall look development and lighting of the project.
 In bigger studios, look development/lighting teams, would have specific lighting setups and testing environments provided by the supervisors.
- 9. Color Correct And Tweak In Arnold
+ 9. Add Final Touches In Maya

+    You can keep some of exaggerations, fine-tunings and adding different variations for Arnold or generally speaking, rendering engines.
 10. Stay Consistent